Manage updates to Office 365 ProPlus with System Center Configuration Manager

 The update package that Microsoft publishes to WSUS only appears in the WSUS catalog.
 It doesn't contain a copy of the updated version of Office that's on the Office CDN.
 Instead, it contains information that Configuration Manager needs to be able to download and distribute the updated version of Office.

 The package contains a file named noop.exe.
 But, that file doesn't contain any code and shouldn't be downloaded or run.

 For each update release there are different packages for each architecture and for each update channel.
-For example, for the May update release, there is a package for the 32-bit edition of the Current Channel and a package for the 64-bit edition of the Current Channel.
-In June, there will be two new packages for Current Channel, one for each architecture.
+For example, for the May update release, there is a package for the 32-bit edition of the Monthly Channel and a package for the 64-bit edition of the Monthly Channel.
+In June, there will be two new packages for Monthly Channel, one for each architecture.
 The packages contain information so that Configuration Manager knows which packages are more recent than other packages.
 For example, that the June package supersedes the May package.